Arlo and Janis by Jimmy Johnson for August 23, 2021

 28. Missing large

-cryptoengineer about 3 years ago
+cryptoengineer over 3 years ago

 “The best time to plant a tree is twenty years ago.
 The second best time is today.”
 I planted two sugar maples by my driveway 15 years ago to provide shaded parking.
 They are now approaching 40 feet.